 For employers and HR tech vendors operating across multiple US states, the operational playbook has five steps.

 Step 1: Tool classification.
-Confirm whether each AI tool in your stack is an AEDT (NYC LL 144), an ADS (CA FEHA), an ADMT (CA CCPA), a high-risk AI system (CO SB 26-189), or AI in employment decisions under Illinois HB 3773.
-Most enterprise HR platforms fall under multiple definitions simultaneously, which means stacked compliance obligations.
+Confirm whether each AI tool in your stack is an AEDT (NYC LL 144), an ADS (CA FEHA), an ADMT (CA CCPA or CO SB 26-189), AI in employment decisions under Illinois HB 3773, or automated employment-related decision technology under Connecticut SB 5.

 Step 2: Jurisdiction inventory.
-Map your candidate and employee population to the five regulations.
+Map your candidate and employee population to the six regulations.
 NYC roles or NYC-office remote roles trigger LL 144.
 Colorado operations trigger SB 26-189.
 California candidates trigger both FEHA and CCPA.
 Illinois employment decisions trigger HB 3773.
+C onnecticut roles trigger SB 5's notice and disclosure obligations.
 The same tool can trigger different regulations depending on which candidates it processes.

 Step 3: Calibrate to the highest-bar discrimination defense.
 Commission an annual independent bias audit to NYC LL 144 standards (sex and race/ethnicity at minimum, intersectional analysis, 4/5ths rule threshold).
 That single audit satisfies the discrimination-defense floor across FEHA, IL HB 3773, federal Title VII, and the NYC LL 144 mandate itself.

 Step 5: Continuous monitoring.
 Annual audits set the compliance floor; continuous monitoring catches model drift between formal audit cycles and produces the evidentiary record that discrimination litigation will require.
-The regulatory direction across all five US regulations (and the EU AI Act post-Omnibus) points toward continuous oversight, not annual snapshots.
+The regulatory direction across all six US regulations points toward continuous oversight, not annual snapshots.

 Build a Compliance Baseline That Survives the Patchwork